Recognition of same-sex unions in Eswatini: Religious performance

 The Catholic Church, which has one diocese in Eswatini, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
 The Southern African Catholic Bishops' Conference, representing bishops in Botswana, South Africa and Eswatini, released a statement saying that "the document offers suggestions for when and how the blessings might be given.
 The Southern African Catholic Bishops Conference will guide further on how such a blessing may be requested and granted to avoid the confusion the document warns against.
 In the meantime, the suggestions offered by the declaration may be taken as a guide with prudence."
 In 2015, the synod of the Evangelical Lutheran Church in Southern Africa discussed same-sex unions but concluded that "a marriage is understood as a union only between a man and a woman.
 Furthermore the valid and unchanged position of our Church is that the blessing of same sex unions is rejected."
 In 2020, the Methodist Church of Southern Africa voted to allow members, including ordained clergy, to enter into same-sex unions, while retaining the denomination's teaching that marriage is a union "between a man and a woman".

+In 2015, the General Synod of the Dutch Reformed Church voted by a 64% majority to recognise same-sex marriages, bless the relationships of same-sex couples and allow gay ministers and clergy (who are not required to be celibate).
+The decision applies to 9 of the 10 synods; with the Namibia Synod being excluded, but it does apply to the Eastern Synod, which includes all of Eswatini.
+The decision caused backlash and objections, resulting in it being reversed a year later.
+A dozen church members subsequently took the denomination to court to restore the 2015 decision.
+In 2019, the North Gauteng High Court reversed the decision, ruling that while religious organizations have the freedom to define marriage the 2016 decision to ban same-sex marriage was not made in accordance with the church's proper process.
+A freedom of conscience clause allows pastors with objections to opt out of performing same-sex weddings, so that individual pastors are free to choose whether to bless same-sex marriages.

 Public opinion

-A 2024 survey by The Other Foundation showed that nearly 20% of Swazi people supported same-sex marriage.
+A 2024 survey by The Other Foundation showed that approximately 20% of Swazi people supported same-sex marriage.